 Why visit National Park Risnjak?

-As I already mentioned, the park is known for its rich flora and fauna.
+Risnjak National Park is known for its rich flora and fauna.
 Although the area it covers is relatively small, it marks the point where coastal and continental vegetation zones meet, which results in a highly diverse flora.
-The park is also home for many animals of which the most famous are brown bear, wolf, and lynx.
+The park is also home to many animals of which the most famous are brown bears, wolves, and lynx.
 Fun fact, lynx is locally called ‘ris’ (hence the name Risnjak).
 But let’s not forget birds.
 Risnjak is also known as birdwatching heaven as it has many different species, including some rare ones.